 People have a tendency to get emotionally involved in their holdings, sometimes even worshiping a specific legal structure, methodology, or even company.
 They lose their objectivity and forget the adage, "If it looks too good to be true, it probably is."
 If you come across an offering positioned as "This is the only stock you'll ever need to buy," or "Buy these three index funds and ignore everything else," or "International stocks are always better than domestic stocks," run for the hills.

 You have a job to do as the "manager" of your investment portfolio.
-That job depends on various factors including your personal goals, objectives, resources, temperament, psychology profile, tax bracket, willingness to commit time, and even prejudices.
+That job depends on various factors including your personal goals, risk tolerance level, objectives, resources, temperament, psychology profile, tax bracket, willingness to commit time, and even prejudices.
 Ultimately, your portfolio should take on the imprint of your personality and unique situation in life.

 For example, a wealthy, well-heeled former private banker capable of reading an income statement and balance sheet may want to collect a six-figure passive income from dividends, interest, and rents resulting from lovingly putting together a collection of blue-chip stocks, gilt-edged bonds, and trophy commercial buildings.
 A young worker may want to buy the cheapest, most diversified, most tax-efficient collection of stocks through a low-cost index fund in his or her 401(k).
 A widow leary of the stock market gyrations may want to acquire a portfolio of cash-generating rental houses with surplus funds parked in certificates of deposit.
 None of these options are wrong or better than the others.
 The question is whether the portfolio, methodology, and holding structure are optimal for whatever goal you are attempting to achieve.

 Prepare to Experience Drops in the Market Value of Your Portfolio Over an Ordinary Investment Lifetime